 Concerning the storage of imaging data, both the PEN-F and the FZ200 write their files to SDXC cards.
 The PEN-F supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the FZ200 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Panasonic Lumix DMC-FZ200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, while the FZ200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ200 was succeeded by the Panasonic FZ300.
+Both the PEN-F and the FZ200 have been discontinued, but can regularly be found used on eBay.
+The FZ200 was replaced by the Panasonic FZ300, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.